nrai14/translate-clean-api/README.md

 - [Credits](#credits)
 - [License](#license)

 # Getting started guide

 ## Installation

 The following are required to be installed on your system to get the development environment running:

-* Node.js (version 16 or later) and npm
+* Node.js (version 16 or later) and npm: For testing scalable wrappers if needed.
-* Python (version 3.10 or later) and pip
+* Python (version 3.10 or later) and pip: Required for running the Flask backend.
-* Docker
+* Docker: To containerise and run the LibreTranslate API.
+* Flask and Dependencies: Install Flask, SpellChecker, and other Python dependencies (preferably in a virtual environment).
+* LibreTranslate Docker Image: Ensure you pull the latest LibreTranslate image with docker.

 ### Step 1: Clone the Repository
 - In the terminal run:
-    * git clone git@github.com:nrai14/translate-clean-api.git
+    `git clone git@github.com:nrai14/translate-clean-api.git`
-    * then "cd" into the folder
+    * then `cd` into the folder

 ### Step 2: Install Node.js Dependencies
-    * npm install
+    `npm install`

 ### Step 3: Install Python Dependencies
 - In the terminal run:
-    * python3 -m venv venv
+    `python3 -m venv venv`
-    * source venv/bin/activate (for Mac) or venv/Scripts/activate (for Windows)
+    `source venv/bin/activate` (for Mac) or `venv/Scripts/activate` (for Windows) `pip install -r requirements.txt`
-    * pip install -r requirements.txt

 ### Step 4: Start the LibreTranslate API
 - In the terminal run:
-    * docker-compose up -d
+    `docker-compose up -d`
 (this will conveniently create the containerised LibreTranslate on port 5002 with the details found in docker-compose.yml file)
-    * docker-compose ps
+    `docker-compose ps`
 (checks the service is running)

 ## Usage

 ### Step 1: Run the Flask Backend
-* In the terminal enter: source venv/bin/activate
+* If not already in the virtual environment, please enter the following in the terminal:
+    `source venv/bin/activate`
-* In the terminal enter: flask run
+* In the terminal enter:
+    `flask run`
 (the backend will be available at http://127.0.0.1:5000)

 ### Step 2: Prepare the Input File
-* Place words you wish to translate within the Excel file - data/wordsToTranslate.xlsx
+* Place the English words you wish to translate into the first column of the Excel file, data/wordsToTranslate.xlsx
-* Ensure words are only the first column
-* If you want to see how this API works, the data/wordsToTranslate.xlsx is already filled with data to try
+* If you want to see how this API works, the data/wordsToTranslate.xlsx is already filled with data to try.

 ### Step 3: Run the Node.js wrapper
-* Open a split terminal
+* Open a separate terminal
-* In the split terminal enter: - npm run start
+* In the split terminal enter:
+    `npm run start`
 (this runs the wrapper, processes translations, and saves the result as an .xlsx file in the results folder)

 ### Step 4: Check results
 * Open the results/translatedWords.xlsx file to view the translations
-* Each target langauge will have its own sheet
+* Each target language will have its own sheet

 ### DEMO VIDEO (with some relaxing background music)

 https://github.com/user-attachments/assets/6b13e6ef-4339-453d-8187-5a87842cdf50

 ## Step 5: Stop Service
 - When you're finished, run this in the terminal:
-    * docker-compose down
+    `docker-compose down`

 ### Things to note:
-* There could be excel file compatibility issues - e.g. on macOS, if the file doesn't open immediately, please use Google Sheets
+* There could be excel file compatibility issues - e.g. on macOS, if the file doesn't open immediately, please use Google Sheets.
 * For any set up issues, please see [Troubleshooting](#troubleshooting)

 ## My Experience

 ### What was my motivation?

 I embarked on this project to push my technical skills to the next level.
-Having worked with Python, JavaScript and Java in the past, I wanted to challenge myself by incorporating new tools like Docker and integrating multiple APIs into a cohesive application.
+With prior experience in Python, JavaScript, and Java, I aimed to challenge myself by incorporating new tools like Docker and integrating multiple APIs into a cohesive application.
 My goal was to gain hands-on experience with setting up Flask backends, using Node.js wrappers, and tackling real-world issues like batch processing, error handling, and scalability.

-This project was also an opportunity to revisit foundational skills I learned during Makers Academy, such as test-driven development and Agile practices, while exploring new technologies that are relevant in today’s software development landscape.
+This project allowed me to revisit foundational skills I learned during Makers Academy, such as test-driven development and Agile practices, while exploring new technologies that are relevant in today’s software development landscape.

 ### Why did I build this project?